plotly/plotly.github.io/_posts/fundamentals/2017-03-14-filter-data.md

 steps:
  - title: Introduction
    sub-steps:
-    - copy: "Understanding how to apply filters to data in Chart Studio can be categorized based on three different filter operations: a) an inequality (=, <, >, <=, >=, ≠) between the target and the reference, b) a specific (open/closed) range, or c) specific values in a data column.
+    - copy: "Understanding how to apply filters to data in Chart Studio can be categorized based on three different filter operations: a) an inequality (=, <, >, <=, >=, ≠) between the target and the reference, b) a specific (open/closed) range, or c) specific set of values in a data column.
 This tutorial will cover all the three filter operations that can be applied to any format of the data: (1) categorical data, (2) continuous data, and (3) dates.
 In addition, you can also apply more than one filter to a single plot."

  - title: Try an Example
    sub-steps: